DoorDash is the most popular food delivery platform in North America.

-However, with some practice and working at peak times, you can clear $15 to $20+ per hour by working for DoorDash.
+However, with some practice and working at peak times, you can definitely make good money by working for DoorDash.

 Again, this isn’t guaranteed.
 But, I hope this list of DoorDash driver tips and tricks sets you up for success in the gig economy!